lmassaron/CarND-MPC-Project/README.md

 The only preprocessing done is transforming the waypoints coordinates in respect of the car's coordinate system (which is based on the car itself, having the car as the origin).

 ## Dealing with Latency
 In a real car, an actuation command won't execute instantly - there will be a delay as the command propagates through the system.
-A realistic delay might be on the order of 100 milliseconds.
+A realistic delay might be in the range of 100 milliseconds.

 A latency of 100 milliseconds has been implemented in the code of `main.cpp`.
 Such a small delay causes the first, immediate, prediction made by the solver in the MPC to be already superseeded when actually implemented.
 In fact, the first prediction is expected to be actual after 50 milliseconds, but, due to the latency, is actuated after 150 milliseconds.